polkadot-js/docs/docs/keyring-ui/start/loading.md

 ```

 As with the `get{Accounts|Addresses|Contracts}()` functions, similarly we have in addition to `keyring.accounts.subject` the `keyring.addresses.subject` and `keyring.contracts.subject` subscriptions available, with the same generic result set.

-## Other address types

-We have been referencing contacts and contracts and number of times up till now, up next we will take a look at [how to store other addresses, be if for an address book or contract](keyring.other.md).